National Seed Bank (formerly Chaguaramas Agricultural Development Project)

-The Chaguaramas Agricultural Development Project (CADP).
-It was established in 1971 by the Government of the Republic of Trinidad and Tobago in collaboration with the Federal Republic of West Germany on approximately 200 ha of land in Tucker Valley, Chaguaramas.
+The Chaguaramas Agricultural Development Project (CADP) was established in 1971 by the Government of the Republic of Trinidad and Tobago in collaboration with the Federal Republic of West Germany on approximately 200 ha of land in Tucker Valley, Chaguaramas.
 The main programme at CADP concentrated on commercial production of true seed, particularly of vegetables, bodi, hot pepper, sorrel, pumpkin, pigeon pea, ochro, melongene and corn.
 CADP has the responsibility of catering to an ever increasing demand for these seeds from the farming public.
-This facility reduces the nation’s dependency on imported seed.
+This facility reduces the nation’s dependency on expensive imported seed.

 - Conservation of root crop germplasm.

 - Provision of seed material for Disaster Mitigation both locally and regionally